 There are few castle hotels in Ireland as truly perfect as Ballynahinch Castle in Co.
 Galway.
 The stone mansion is set on the shores of the Owenmore River and has more than 700 acres of private wilderness to explore in the Connemara countryside.
 In fact, Ballynahinch (or Baile na hlnse, in Irish) means "household of the Island."
 The current structure was first built in the 1700s by the Martin family and served as an inn and later as a private home.
 In the early 1900s, the property was bought by an Indian Prince and cricket superstar, who expanded the gardens and built many of the fishing piers along the lake and river.
 The wild setting makes it an ideal hotel for outdoor lovers but it also offers lavish rooms that are so comfortable you may not want to ever step foot out the door.
 The 5-star hotel also boasts a fine dining restaurant with terraces overlooking its celebrated salmon river.

 Though not a castle in name, Adare Manor is a dreamy mansion set on a sprawling estate outside of Limerick City.
 The manor house grew to its current grand style in the 1830s when its owner, the 2nd Earl of Dunraven, was confined to his home during an illness.
 He solved being stuck at home by creating the best retreat that money could buy and transformed his country home into a Neo-Gothic estate inspired by Ireland’s many medieval castles.
 The stunning stone structure and its surrounding 840 acres of gardens and woodlands is now a 5-star hotel.
+Dine in your choice of restaurants: the Tack Room, the Oak Room, the Drawing Room or the Carriage House.
 All rooms have high-end touches like marble bathrooms and designer furniture, but for a truly pampered stay book the Signature Suite which comes complete with a butler.

 Placed between the heart of the Irish capital and the seaside town of Howth, Clontarf Castle is one of the best castles near Dublin.
-The historic castle sits a 10-minute drive outside the city, on the site where the ferocious Battle of Clontarf took place in 1014.
+The historic castle sits a ten-minute drive outside the city, on the site where the ferocious Battle of Clontarf took place in 1014.
 The first castle was built here in the 12th century but the current structure dates back to the late 1800s.
 Many of the original architectural details of the castle has been preserved, but the interior has been thoroughly modernized into a lovely 4-star hotel.
-The gilded mirrors and canopied beds add to the medieval charm, but there are also modern comforts like large flat screen TVs, in-room tea and coffee stations, and contemporary hanging chandeliers.
+Enjoy breakfast or dinner at the Fahrenheit Restaurant or cocktails at the Knights Bar.
+The gilded mirrors and canopied beds add to the medieval charm, but there are also modern comforts like large flat screen TVs, in-room tea and coffee stations and contemporary hanging chandeliers.

 Kinnitty Castle in County Offaly can trace its history back to the early 1200s, when it was rebuilt by Normans after an earlier structure on the same spot was destroyed.
 Sitting at the foot of the Slieve Bloom mountains in County Offaly, the gothic revival castle has been turned into an intimate 4-star hotel in the heart of the Irish countryside.
 The rooms were fully remodeled in 2015 and tastefully updated with bright colors and period furniture.
 There are numerous walking trails and even clay pigeon shooting, but don’t miss the two bars – the Library Bar filled with antique books or the low-ceilinged Dungeon Bar which hosts traditional music sessions complete with Irish dancing.

 All of Ireland’s best castle hotels have long and distinguished histories, but Kilkea Castle takes the cake when it comes to being one of the oldest inhabited castles in the country.
 The first castle was built here in County Kildare in 1180 for a Norman knight who fought with the legendary Strongbow.
-The ancient fortified castle has all of the storybook charm from the outside but has been completely updated into 11 elegant bedrooms.
-More rooms are available in the new Lodge bedrooms built on the grounds, but nothing beats a stay in the Fitzgerald Suite at the top of the original castle’s old tower.
+The ancient fortified castle has all of the storybook charm from the outside but has been completely updated into eleven elegant bedrooms.
+More than 100 rooms are available in the new Lodge bedrooms built on the grounds, but nothing beats a stay in the FitzGerald Suite at the top of the original castle’s old tower, with a 360 degree view of the estate..
 In addition to castle activities like falconry and archery, the hotel is best known for its 18-hole golf course.